1. Why are you only focusing on Black vegans? Isn’t that racist?

 3. Isn’t it insensitive to be talking about veganism and animal rights at a time when the conversation should be about systemic racism?

 No. We aim to highlight the intersections of animal oppression and Black oppression within the context of a white supremacist culture.
 These oppressions are not mutually exclusive.
 For many of us, veganism is a tool to fight systems of oppression.
 Here at BVR we firmly believe that veganism and animal rights efforts are (or perhaps should be) an integral part of dismantling white supremacy.
-For a more in-depth discussion of this, please check out the articles on our sister site, Aphro-ism.
+For a more in-depth discussion of this, please check out the book Aphro-ism: Essays on Pop Culture, Feminism, and Black Veganism from Two Sisters.

 4. What is the point of Black Vegans Rock?